Jewellery making: all levels

 Are there any other costs?
 Is there anything I need to bring?

-City Lit provides many of the basic tools and equipment you will need, but you will need to provide some items, such as saw blades, wet and dry paper, drill bits, paintbrushes and a sketchbook or notebook.
+City Lit provides many of the basic tools and equipment for jewellery-making.
+You will need to provide some items, such as saw blades, wet and dry paper, drill bits, paintbrushes and a sketchbook or notebook.
 Your tutor will give you a handout detailing the list of items and where to buy them - you do not need to provide them before the start of the course.

 City Lit provides basic materials in reasonable quantities, such as base metals (copper, gilding metal etc.) and other materials (paper, enamel etc.) chemicals (pickle, borax etc.) and sundries (etching resist, polishing compound etc.).
 However, all precious metals (silver, gold etc.) stones, and other materials you need for your specific projects must be provided by you.
-Again, you will be given advice on what and where to buy them.
+Your tutor will advise you on what and where to buy them.

 You are advised that sensible footwear must be worn in the studio.
 For health and safety reasons no sandals, open shoes or small pumps can be worn, even in hot weather.